Warren C. Gill

-Warren Calavan Gill (December 31, 1912 – October 8, 1987) was a highly decorated United States Coast Guard lieutenant commander.
+Warren Calavan Gill (December 31, 1912 – October 8, 1987) was a highly decorated lieutenant commander in the United States Coast Guard.
 He was awarded the Navy Cross during World War II, and after the war he served as a state politician in Oregon.

 Early life

 Warren C. Gill was born on December 31, 1912, in Lebanon, Oregon.
 After graduating from high school in Lebanon, he attended the University of Oregon, where he was a member of the football and swimming teams.
 Earning a law degree, Gill subsequently passed the Oregon bar exam and got a job at a maritime law firm in New York City.

 Coast Guard career

 Early service

 In December 1941, Gill met his future wife, Vadne Scott, at a concert she was performing at.
 They married soon after in January 1942, and several days after the wedding, Gill enlisted into the Coast Guard Reserve.
 He was then commissioned as an ensign, and by August 1942 he was serving aboard the USS Samuel Chase as the Assistant Beach Officer.

 In November, Ensign Gill participated in Operation Torch, overseeing the amphibious landing at Morocco.
 In July 1943, he commanded a flotilla of landing boats which landed elements of the Seventh Army in Gela, Sicily, during Operation Husky.
 Gill was awarded the Legion of Merit and earned a promotion to lieutenant (junior grade) for his leadership at Sicily.